ai-amplified/blog_post/talk-to-your-ai-neurological-specialist.md

 Here's how the function works:

-- <b>Node List Retrieval:</b> It gathers a list of nodes from a designated tree structure.
+- Node List Retrieval: It gathers a list of nodes from a designated tree structure.
-- <b>Embedding Preparation:</b> It calculates and stores the embeddings for each node in the node list.
+- Embedding Preparation: It calculates and stores the embeddings for each node in the node list.
-- <b>Index Setup:</b> Using the FAISS library, it sets up an index based on the computed embeddings.
+- Index Setup: Using the FAISS library, it sets up an index based on the computed embeddings.
-- <b>Query Processing:</b> The function handles the user's query, retrieves the most suitable context pieces based on the query using the FAISS index, and combines them to create the final context string.
+- Query Processing: The function handles the user's query, retrieves the most suitable context pieces based on the query using the FAISS index, and combines them to create the final context string.
 Here's a code snippet demonstrating the implementation of the `retrieve_information_from_fais`s function within the `TreeRetriever` class: